William S. Barry

-William S. Barry (born William Taylor Sullivan Barry; December 10, 1821 – January 29, 1868) was an American politician who served as a Deputy from Mississippi to the Provisional Congress of the Confederate States from 1861 to 1862.
-He was also a U.S. Representative from 1853 to 1855, representing the state of Mississippi.
+William S. Barry (born William Taylor Sullivan Barry; December 10, 1821 – January 29, 1868) was a Mississippi politician who served as a member of the U.S. House of Representatives, was president of the January 1861 Mississippi Secession Convention, and served as a member of the Provisional Congress of the Confederate States.
+After leaving the Confederate Congress, he enlisted as a soldier in the American Civil War, serving as commanding officer of the 35th Mississippi Infantry Regiment.

 Biography

 Born in Columbus, Mississippi, William S. Barry graduated from Yale College in 1841 and was initiated into Skull and Bones Society in his last year.
 He was admitted to the bar in 1844 and then practiced law in Columbus, Ohio.
-One of his many interests was horticulture.
 He served as member of the Mississippi House of Representatives from 1849 to 1851.

-He was elected as a Democrat to the Thirty-third Congress (March 4, 1853 – March 3, 1855).
-He was the Speaker of the Mississippi House of Representatives from 1856 to 1857.
-He served as president of the State secession convention in 1861.
-He served as member of the Provisional Congress of the Confederate States.
-During the American Civil War he enlisted in the Confederate States Army and raised the 35th Mississippi Infantry Regiment, at times acting as brigade commander.
-He was captured and paroled at the Vicksburg.
-He broke parole and commanded his regiment, and at times Sears's Brigade, during the Atlanta campaign.
-He was seriously wounded at the Battle of Allatoona on October 5, 1864.
-He was captured in the attack on Fort Blakeley and held prisoner at New Orleans until May 1, 1865.
+He was elected as a Democratic member of the United States House of Representatives in the Thirty-third Congress (March 4, 1853 – March 3, 1855), then returned to the state legislature, becoming Speaker of the Mississippi House of Representatives from 1856 to 1857.
+By 1860, he held seven people as slaves.

+A staunch secessionist, Barry served as president of the Mississippi secession convention in January 1861.
+He was then chosen as one of Mississippi's representatives to the Provisional Congress of the Confederate States.
+In Congress he advocated extreme measures, such as reopening the Atlantic slave trade (banned by the United States in 1808), the prohibition of any Confederate state from outlawing slavery without the unanimous consent of the other states, and giving the President unlimited powers to raise troops.
+Barry chose not to run for reelection, leaving office in February 1862.
+He then enlisted in the Confederate States Army and raised the 35th Mississippi Infantry Regiment, serving as its colonel and at times acting as brigade commander.
+He was captured and paroled at the Siege of Vicksburg, then returned to his regiment and took part in the Atlanta campaign.
+Barry was seriously wounded at the Battle of Allatoona on October 5, 1864.
+He was captured again following one of the final major battles of the war, at Fort Blakeley, Alabama on April 9, 1865, and was held prisoner at New Orleans until May 1, 1865.
 After his release, Barry resumed the practice of law in Columbus, where he died on January 29, 1868.
 He is interred in the Odd Fellows Cemetery.